Florensia is a new free-to-play MMORPG developed by AHA Entertainment in Japan.

 You can also play Florensia via Steam:

-There are three online servers that you can choose from:
+There are two online servers that you can choose from:

 The Official German server.